kerberos-io/documentation/73_addons/5_using_v4l2_rtsp_server_to_stream.md

 ![Update RTSP IP](https://i.imgur.com/imTz99A.png)

 ## Optional
 You may want to disable the LED on the camera board as it can produce a glare.
-To do som add the following line to the end of /boot/config.txt
+To do so add the following line to the end of `/boot/config.txt`
 ```
 disable_camera_led=1
 ```